zengenti/rocketconf17-livesearch/README.md

 # rocketconf17-livesearch
-Contains code use in the Rocket Conf 2017 talk
+Contains code used in the Rocket Conf 2017 talk "Creating a live featured search"